-E-certificates will also be available to view and download from the Portal for all providers.
-Administration Contacts will receive an email when certificates are available to download, including instructions of how to access them PDF versions of certificates will be available for distribution to your learners through secure electronic means.
+E-certificates will also be available to view and download and distribute via electronic means only from the Portal for all providers.
+Administration Contacts will receive an email when certificates are available to download, including instructions on how to access them.